 - If you don't have good evidence, is there a way you could get this?

 - How might the person making a decision think about your case?
 If you can anticipate any reasons why your appeal might not convince someone that you have valid grounds, is there a way you can improve it to address these concerns?

 - Have you considered the tone of your appeal?
 We tend to find that in cases on the basis of procedural irregularities or bias, it is important to avoid writing in a tone that comes across as frustrated or angry.
 Instead we find that successful appeals usually adopt a moderate, respectful tone basing an argument on evidenced, objective facts rather than emotiove accusations.

 - Have you sought appropriate help?
-The Guild advice service can provide comments on draft appeals, if they are submitted early enough, and your friends or family may be able to read over your draft appeal to give feedback on the clarity of your arguments and evidence.
+The Guild advice service can provide comments on draft appeals, if they are submitted in good time, and your friends or family may be able to read over your draft appeal to give feedback on the clarity of your arguments and evidence.